auth0/docs/articles/applications/guides/remove-application-mgmt-api.md

 ---
-description: Explains how to remove an Auth0-registered application using the Auth0 Management API.
+description: Learn how to remove an Auth0-registered application using the Auth0 Management API.
 toc: false
 topics:
   - applications